 Leading to exciting career prospects and high salaries, engineering gives you the chance to specialise in a variety of fields.
 Read more on how you can study engineering at university with our Science and Engineering foundation.

-Geography focuses on the physical features of the earth.
-Combining social and natural sciences geography can lead to a range of careers, giving you desirable transferable skills.
-Find out more here.
+Geography focuses on the physical features of the earth and mankind's relationship with the environment.
+Combining social and natural sciences, it can lead to a number of careers.
+Find out how you can study it at Durham.

 History is the study of past events, typically focussing on human affairs.
 Graduates of history can pursue opportunities in teaching and government for example.
 You will also gain transferable skills to allow you to work in a range of industries.